 Learning from nature to create the future

-Team work has helped make Victoria University a global hub for research into artificial intelligence, says Mengjie Zhang.
+Team work has helped make Victoria University of Wellington a global hub for research into artificial intelligence, says Mengjie Zhang.

 Artificial intelligence (AI) may seem like technology of the future, but you’re already using it on a daily basis.
 Whether you’re looking at your smartphone, making a bank transaction, playing a video game or driving your car, AI helped make your task possible.

 Victoria University of Wellington is a global hub for research into AI, which involves machines mimicking human abilities such as learning and problem solving.

 Professor of Computer Science Mengjie Zhang is a leading international AI researcher.
 Based in the School of Engineering and Computer Science, he is a member of the University's Artificial Intelligence Group and heads the interdisciplinary Evolutionary Computation Research Group, which is the largest of its type in Australasia and in the top five in the world in terms of its representation in major journals and conference publications in recent years.